Cape Fear River Trail

 - Security call boxes are provided intermittently along the trail for immediate emergency response.

 - The trail is not a loop.
-It is four mile long, one-way.
+It is 5.3 miles long, one-way.
 Plan your walk so that you will have transportation waiting where you finish.

 - The trail is open for walking, jogging, bicycling and rollerblading and other non-motorized transport.